MetaMask/metamask-docs/snaps/tutorials/localize-a-snap.md

 ## Localize the Snap UI

-In your Snap code, you can access the user's language by calling the [`snap_getLocale`](../reference/rpc-api.md#snap_getlocale) function.
-To do so, you must first request the permission by adding it to the `initialPermissions` section of `snap.manifest.json`:
+In your Snap code, you can determine the user's language by using the [`snap_getLocale`](../reference/rpc-api.md#snap_getlocale) function.
+To call the `snap_getLocale` function in your Snap code, first request the required permission by adding it to the `initialPermissions` field in your `snap.manifest.json` file.

 ```json
 {